 The Federation caters for students aged 9 to 13 years at the middle schools and ages 13 to 18 years at the high school and sixth form centre.
 The schools are well known for their academic and sporting provision and have a strong track record of success.
 Codsall High School has produced excellent results for a good number of years with students leaving with strong results and excellent prospects.

-During Mr Alun Harding’s first three years as Executive Headteacher of the Federation, he has quickly established new structures in each of the three schools to allow them to flourish and achieve the aim of being recognised centres of excellence.
+During Mr Alun Harding’s first five years as Executive Headteacher of the Federation, he has enabled all three schools to flourish and achieve the aim of being recognised centres of excellence.

 Mr Harding was also keen to point out that it wasn’t just about the impressive academic work that goes on within the federation.

 “It’s also about ensuring that we produce respectful and kind young people that are able to go on and make a success of life once they’ve left the safety of the school environment.
 We don’t want our students to be spoon-fed individuals who depend on others to do things for them.
 We aim to produce self-sufficient, resilient and hardworking young people who have a zest for life and make the most of the opportunities afforded to them.”

 Whilst all three schools are part of the same federation, Mr Harding is determined to allow each to flourish and develop to enhance its own unique identity.

 “Each school has a very distinct character and I want to encourage and enhance that,” he said.
 “Whilst each school can benefit from being within the federation and the broad aspiration of excellence in all that we do is consistent, it’s still important that each school maintains its uniqueness.